When I was asked to answer this question on Quora, this was my initial reaction:

 Now obviously, you’re not going to hurt anyone with bad social skills.

 Except for yourself.

-That’s why I’m writing this now.
-I feel so much for people that want a way out- a way to form deep, real connections with people and have no idea how.
+Those questions are why I’m writing this now.
+I feel so much for salespeople that want a way out- a way to form deep, real connections with the people they work with and have no idea how.

 I was there for years trying to claw my way out.

 But when you’re sinking in quicksand, a life preserver doesn’t help- you need a rope anchored to a tree.
 A quick little hack isn’t going to lead to improvement.
 You need to pull yourself up one systematic step at a time with a plan anchored in sound reasoning and tested advice.